 All contributors can be contacted via firstname.lastname@example.org

-Kieran Foster is an AHRC/M3C funded PhD student currently in his first year of study.
+Kieran Foster is an AHRC/M3C funded PhD student currently in his final year of study.
 His main research area is in the study of Hammer Films, specifically using the Script Archive to uncover and research some of the lost/unmade films of Hammer.
 Other research interests include adaptation, British film history, and contemporary Hollywood cinema.
 Outside of academia, Kieran enjoys travelling, socialising and going to the cinema.